eRecht24/rechtstexte-sdk/README.md

  */
 ```

-#### Project Client - Model
+#### Project client - model
 Clients have to be registered in order to receive push notifications.

-Without registration, you won't be able to push legal documents to the client.
+This means, without registration, you won't be able to push legal documents to the client.
 Every registered client receives a client_id and a secret.
 Please store both values on the client side.
 The secret is used to check whether incoming push notifications are from eRecht24 and to prevent DoS attacks against our servers.
 The client_id can be used to update stored client information or to delete the client.